JDenne/gravityforms-repeater/README.md

             ['paremCount'] - The highest field ID that has had their prepopulate paremeter set.
             ['tabIndex'] - The tabindex that was assigned to the repeater start field and will be assigned to all children.
             ['inputData'] - Contains an array with all of the input names in the repeater.
-            ['startIdNum'] - ID Number of the repeater start field.
-            ['endIdNum'] - ID Number of the repeater end field.
         ['settings'] - Contains the different settings that are set in the form editor.
             ['start'] - The number of times the repeater should be repeated when the form is loaded.
             ['min'] - The minimum number of times the repeater can be repeated.